xmatekaj/AwesomeEducationalGames/README.md

 ## Logical

-- [Mystery-O-Matic](https://mystery-o-matic.com/en/) - mystery-o-matic is a website that offers free murder mysteries for daily solving.
-It was created by two passionate individuals who share a deep love for mystery and a strong dedication to offering a unique experience to fellow detectives.
 - [Eight Colors](http://eightcolors.net/) - Eight Colors is a block shifting game.
 The Goal?
 Shift circular blocks to reach the target given.
+- [Digital Logic Design](https://asteriskman7.github.io/dldtg/) - This game combines elements of traditional incremental games like Cookie Clicker with more complex elements designed apeal to someone interested in clicking less and thinking more.
+- [Mystery-O-Matic](https://mystery-o-matic.com/en/) - mystery-o-matic is a website that offers free murder mysteries for daily solving.
+It was created by two passionate individuals who share a deep love for mystery and a strong dedication to offering a unique experience to fellow detectives.
+- [Nandgame](https://nandgame.com) - Your task is to connect inputs to output through wires and relays such that when both a and b inputs are 1, the output is 0.
 - [Sokyokuban](https://sokyokuban.com) - Sokoban game
 - [Terms and Conditions](https://www.termsandconditions.game) - A mini-game about pop ups, and the deviousness of websites and apps.
 EVIL CORP wants your data.
 It will use every trick in the book (and a few more, just for fun).
 Your mission is as follows:
 -- Do not accept any terms & conditions.